DustVoice/Brain/content/Brain/Caddy (Fedora).md

 ```

 The site should now be accessible through the domain you specified and greet you with a `Hello from Caddy!`.

+> [!warning] Consider removing it
+> For security purposes, I would probably remove the `~/containers/caddy/sites/test` folder after testing.
+> Removing the corresponding lines in your `Caddyfile` might be sufficient, but you most likely don't need to test it this way anytime soon again, so why clutter your system.